Arc Flash Safety: Identify, Label, and Protect

 Arc Flash Sign and Label Requirements

-Each arc flash label is required to display this information:
+Each arc flash label must include:

 Labeling Electrical Equipment